hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 Note: This guide requires knowledge of basic Linux console commands.
 Please backup all data before attempting to follow it.

+** You need a UEFI compatible firmware to follow the steps in this guide.  **

 ## Why UEFI?

 UEFI seems complicated to setup, but once you know how, it is arguably simpler than the old BIOS MBR way.
 It also boots somewhat quicker on most systems.
+Read [UEFI boot: how does that actually work then?](https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/) to see the cases when UEFI booting is beneficial, or when it is not necessary.

 ## Why gummiboot?